phansch/philhansch.net/README.md

-# phansch.github.com
+# phansch.net

 This is the data for my blog.
-It uses Jekyll to generate a static website whenever I push new content to GitHub.
+It uses Jekyll to generate a static website whenever I push new content to GitLab.
-Posts are written in markdown and are kept in the `drafts` branch until they are published.
+Posts are written in Markdown and are kept in the `drafts` branch until they are published.

-## To set the deploy repository
+The blog is currently hosted on [Uberspace](https://uberspace.de) where I have set up a bare git repository to do push-deployments.

+## Setup

+    git clone git@gitlab.com:phansch/phansch-net.git && cd phansch-net
     git remote add deploy ssh://phansch@bootes.uberspace.de/home/phansch/website.git/

+## Deployment

+    git push origin # To update this repo git push deploy # To trigger the post-receive hook on Uberspace